Canimals

-Canimals (portmanteau of "can" and "animal") (캐니멀, kaenimeol), also known as Canimals: We Can Do It!, is a live-action/CGI animated hybrid television series by Voozclub Co., Ltd. The main characters are Ato, Mimi, Uly, Fizzy, Nia, Oz, Pow, Toki, and Leon.
-Internationally, the series has aired in the United Kingdom through CITV and worldwide through ITV Network.
+Canimals (portmanteau of "can" and "animal") (캐니멀, kaenimeol), also known as Canimals: We Can Do It!, is a live-action and animated television series by Voozclub Co., Ltd., BRB Internacional, Screen 21 and Aardman Animations.
+The main characters are Mimi, Ato, Uly, Fizzy, Nia, Oz, Pow, Toki, and Leon.
+Internationally, the series has aired in South Korea through CITV and worldwide through ITV Network.

-The show has received generally positive reviews with praise going to its novel materials and high-quality production.

-Plot

-Canimals are adorable creatures in the form of cylinders that carry colorful cans.
-Canimals are always interested in what is going on around them and have a lot of questions.
-They hide in their cans when humans are nearby.
-Even the most mundane objects hold something different and fascinating for the Canimals.